wbmattis2/neon-field-replicator/README.md

 ### Copy a single field

-If you are replicating one field, then your field name should just your field marker (e.g. "Event") followed by the number 1, separated by a space ("Event 1").
+If you are replicating one field, then your field name should just be your field marker (e.g. "Event") followed by the number 1, separated by a space ("Event 1").
 The copies created will include include the field marker followed by the incrementing numbers, separated by a space (e.g. "Event 2" "Event 3" etc.)

 ### Copy groups of fields